MUmarShahbaz/Oscilloscope-Online-V2/README.md

 - **Plug and Play**
   No installation required—simply open the link and start using immediately.

+- **Multiple Export Options**
+  Export as a `.csv`, `.png` and even `.svg`

+- **Import from CSV**
+  CSV files which follow the pattern `Time, Graph1, Graph2...` where the first line is the headings, can be imported.
+This is also the format of the exports.
+(Time is always in ms).

+- **MCU Commands**
+  Trigger exporting and clear data commands via custom special chars from the MCU.

+- **Custom Communication Settings**
+  Define your own baud rate, break characters for flexible serial communication.

 - **Offline Access**
   Fully local functionality—download the repo and host the site locally for use without an internet connection.

 - **Unlimited Plotting**
   Visualize as many data streams as you need without restrictions.

-- **Custom Communication Settings**
-  Define your own baud rate, break characters, and clear screen (CLS) characters for flexible serial communication.

 - **Real-Time Console Logging**
   View raw serial data logs alongside plotted visuals.